UofSC-STAR/STAR/README.md

 Installing (JAVA VERSION) on Windows
 ------------------
-To install the Java version of S.T.A.R. one only needs to download the .jar file from the folder with the correct operating system.
+To install the Java version of S.T.A.R. one only needs to download the .jar file from [here](https://www.sc.edu/about/offices_and_divisions/cte/about/news/2018/gta_teaching_resource_grant_2018.php) with the correct operating system.
-For example if you are using a Windows machine you need to open the Java_Windows folder from this GIT-repository and download the .jar file.
+For example if you are using a Windows machine you need to download the STAR_Windows.jar file.

-Besides java the program that you hava a folder in your directory C:\ named temp (all lowercase) so you will need to create this folder yourself.
+Then once you have the program if JAVA is correctly configured on your machine you will need only double click the file to run the program.